The dangers of e-cigarettes

 Published on Apr 25, 2014 5:42 PM

-Calls for strict rules have become louder, following data from a new Centers for Disease Control study showing the number of calls to poison centres involving e-cigarette liquids containing nicotine rose from one per month in September 2010 to 215 per month in February 2014.
+Data from a recent US CDC study also showed that the number of calls to poison centres involving e-cigarette liquids containing nicotine rose from one per month in September 2010 to 215 per month in February 2014.

 These are alarming numbers.

 Equally distressing is that worldwide sales of e-cigarettes are expected to top US$10 billion (S$12.59 billion) by 2017, according to Wells Fargo, and will exceed those of traditional cigarettes by 2047, said Bloomberg Industries.